zetaPRIME/wf-sd/README.md

 - - Alternatively, if you'd rather do it manually instead of trusting a script you found on the internet, you can download [EE.cfg](https://raw.githubusercontent.com/zetaPRIME/wf-sd/main/EE.cfg) and copy it into `/home/deck/.local/share/Steam/steamapps/compatdata/230410/pfx/drive_c/users/steamuser/AppData/Local/Warframe` using your file manager.

 ### And what if I don't want to replace my configuration?
 Archwing/Razorwing blink requires roll mapped to C on the keyboard.
 You can manually edit your EE.cfg with the proper binding, referencing the provided one.
+If you don't want to do that, you can edit the control scheme and replace the Steam Input Action on R1 with the Shift key.
+(Keep it as a Start Press binding.)
 Other needed settings:
 - Hold to sprint (keyboard and controller)